Do you have a baby that prefers bottle to breast and has gone on a nursing strike?

 Use a room you have had prior success nursing in.
-This could be a nice opportunity for skin to skin as well which will help relax both you baby.
+This could also be a nice opportunity for skin to skin as well which will help relax both you baby.

 Skin to skin assists to create a more natural feel when nursing.